Bird and Bee Farm is opened by appointment, we want to make sure we are properly staffed to greet you and take care of your needs..

 We are licensed with the State of Texas and they require we get contact information for all of our customers.
 When you arrive please get a clipboard and fill out your customer information.

 We do not take credit cards but we do take Checks, Zelle and Cash.

 When you enter the barn please bring in clean boxes or dog crates to take your poultry home in.
+If your boxes have previously transported poultry please leave them in the car and we will carry your birds out to them.
 We have limited boxes for customers that purchase more pullets than originally intended.

 Please read the F.A.Q. section of our website prior to your visit so we can make the best use of your time with us.
 We want you to have fun picking out your pullets or cockerel.